 Igor J Koralnik, MD

 Progressive multifocal leukoencephalopathy (PML) is an often fatal demyelinating disease of the central nervous system that occurs almost exclusively in immunosuppressed individuals.
 This disease is caused by the polyomavirus JC (JCV).
-(See "Epidemiology of JC and BK virus infection" and "Progressive multifocal leukoencephalopathy: Epidemiology, clinical manifestations, and diagnosis".)
+(See "Virology, epidemiology, and pathogenesis of JC polyomavirus, BK polyomavirus, and other human polyomaviruses" and "Progressive multifocal leukoencephalopathy: Epidemiology, clinical manifestations, and diagnosis".)

 This topic will review the various approaches that have been employed to treat PML.
 Other aspects of JC viral infection and PML are discussed elsewhere.
-(See "Epidemiology of JC and BK virus infection" and "Progressive multifocal leukoencephalopathy: Epidemiology, clinical manifestations, and diagnosis".)
+(See "Virology, epidemiology, and pathogenesis of JC polyomavirus, BK polyomavirus, and other human polyomaviruses" and "Progressive multifocal leukoencephalopathy: Epidemiology, clinical manifestations, and diagnosis".)

 APPROACH TO TREATMENT